-The University of Wyoming Department of Theatre and Dance will present an exciting performance season with comedy, drama, music and dancing during the 2009 Snowy Range Summer Theatre and Dance Festival.
+The University of Wyoming Department of Theatre and Dance presents an entertaining performance season with the 2010 Snowy Range Summer Theatre and Dance Festival during June and July.

-The combined festival, established in 2005, is an outgrowth of UW's longstanding summer theatre program and its annual dance festival.
+Established in 2005, the combined festival is an outgrowth of UW's longstanding summer theatre program and its annual dance festival.

 The 2010 festival offers three full-length plays: John Ford Noonan's quirky comedy, "A Coupla White Chicks Sitting Around Talking" (June 8-12); Richard Greenberg's award-winning seriocomedy, "Three Days of Rain" (June 22-26); and Noel Coward's classic comedy-of-manners, "Private Lives" (July 6-10).

 The festival continues in late July with two dance concerts, the free "Dance Festival Student Showcase Concert" (July 21) and the "Dance Festival Gala Concert" (July 24).

 All theatre performances will be held at 7:30 p.m. in the Fine Arts Studio Theatre.
 Both dance performances will be held in the Arts and Sciences auditorium, with the Dance Festival Student Showcase Concert beginning at 7 p.m. and the Dance Festival Gala Concert beginning at 4 p.m.
 Tickets for theatre cost $10 for the public, $8 for senior citizens and $5 for students.
 Dance performance tickets cost $12 at the door or $10 pre-purchased.

 For tickets and information call (307) 766-6666 or go online at www.uwyo.edu/finearts.